MPM-10: History

 By the mid-2000s, the original MR-63 Montreal Metro trains were around 40 years old, and maintenance costs were increasing.
 Société de transport de Montréal (STM) indicated that these trains would be replaced by modern rolling stock in the coming decade.

 In May 2006, the Government of Quebec announced the negotiation of a $1.2 billion contract with Bombardier Transportation to replace the MR-63 fleet of 336 cars, then designated as MR-08.
 Trains were planned to enter service in the early 2010s.
 Alstom voiced its dismay over directly awarding the contract (to Bombardier) without a bidding process, noting that (like Bombardier) they would build new trains in Quebec.
 Negotiations between the STM and Bombardier were ongoing until 2007.
 The negotiations focused on the project's cost controls, terms of contract, train specifications and warranty.
 If negotiations had failed, the Quebec government and the STM would have reverted to a bidding process.

 On 10 January 2008, Quebec Superior Court Judge Joel Silcoff rendered his decision regarding Alstom's filing of legal action against the Quebec government's Ministry of Transportation.
 The latter sought to bypass the bidding process, citing that Bombardier was the only domestic candidate capable of fulfilling the eventual contract.
 Silcoff ruled in favour of Alstom, enabling the company to bid on the contract.

 As a consequence, the Government of Quebec decided to open the bidding process in February 2008, however this would delay delivery of the first trains by 9 to 12 months.
 In November 2008, Bombardier Transportation and Alstom announced that they would be submitting a joint bid to build the trains as a consortium.

 In December 2009, CSR Zhuzhou Electric Locomotive expressed interest in bidding for the MR-08 contract citing a cheaper price than its competitors, and proposed an entirely steel-wheeled fleet of vehicles as opposed to the specified rubber-tired vehicles, citing advances in technology that gave steel wheels an advantage.
 CSR also proposed the construction of a factory in Quebec, creating up to 1,000 jobs and meeting the 60% Canadian content requirement.
-Spanish company CAF also expressed interest in the project, citing their experience in building rubber-tyred trains - and expressing concern about protectionism.
+Spanish company CAF also expressed interest in the project, citing their experience in building rubber-tyred trains – as well as concern about protectionism.
 However, the STM subsequently rejected both proposals.